 - Heart Transplantation Biology and Outcomes: Jon Kobashigawa, MD, Michelle Kittleson, MD, and Jignesh Patel, MD, PhD

 - Advanced Proteomics and Biomarkers in Heart Disease: Jennifer Van Eyk, PhD

 - Mechanisms of Cardioprotection, Autophagy and Mitophagy, Anthracycline-Induced Heart Failure Mechanisms: Roberta Gottlieb, MD

 Fellows participate in one of our research training pathways.
 These include the Clinical Scholars Program, which is designed to provide fellows with the appropriate statistical background and expertise in clinical research methodology to succeed as a clinical investigator.
-Alternatively, some fellows may choose the Cedars-Sinai Graduate Program in Biomedical Science and Translational Medicine (leading to a master’s degree or PhD) to gain in-depth knowledge of a particular area in basic and translational cardiovascular science.
+Alternatively, some fellows may choose the Cedars-Sinai Graduate Program in Biomedical Science and Translational Medicine (leading to a master’s degree or PhD) to gain in-depth knowledge of a particular area in basic, translational and health services-related cardiovascular science.

 Cedars-Sinai is the largest teaching hospital affiliated with the David Geffen School of Medicine at UCLA.
 More UCLA students rotate through Cedars-Sinai than through any other hospital affiliated with that institution.
 There are more than 350 residents and fellows at Cedars-Sinai in 60 graduate medical education programs.

-Eduardo Marbán, MD, PhD, director of the Cedars-Sinai Heart Institute, presents the 10-year progress report.
+Eduardo Marbán, MD, PhD, director of the Smidt Heart Institute, presents the 10-year progress report.